ChanhAvo/SusyIsland/README.md

 - Trading with NPC_Merchant:
   + Purchase: The players can only buy baits
-  + Selling: The players can sell fishes caught, trashes and baits for a price
+  + Selling: The players can sell fishes, and baits for a price.
+Selling trash items and coconuts does not make any profits.
   + Note: Once the players sell the fishing rod, fishing is no longer available and game restart is required.

 - Forest: There are some creatures and objects that the players can encounter in the forest